aws-samples/aws-batch-comp-infrastructure-sample/docs/running-on-AWS/04-teardown.md

 # Teardown

+You should use `terminate-instances` to delete your solver tasks when you are done running tests.

-This page explains how to teardown (delete) AWS resources when you're done.
+This page explains how to teardown (delete) the rest of the AWS resources associated with the competition package.

 ## Why Teardown Matters